This blog may contain affiliate links. Read our disclosure policy for more info.

 - Skiing or snowboarding – There are 3 ski fields within 45 minutes of Queenstown, so you’re spoiled for choice.
 The Queenstown ski season is such a fun time to be in town (just make sure you’re there in winter!)

-Tours in Queenstown
+Scenic tours in Queenstown

-I have done countless tours in Queenstown and these three are the ones that stand out the most:
+I have done countless scenic tours in Queenstown and these three are the ones that stand out the most:

 - Lake Wakatipu cruise – Queenstown scenic cruises head down Lake Wakatipu towards Glenorchy.
 Here, the views are breathtaking.
 This is a really relaxing way to spend a morning and a cheap one too!
 Cruises start at as little as $39!
 You can also upgrade your tour to include a farm animal experience!